Nolan Arenado Player Props: Cardinals vs. Giants

-Nolan Arenado -- with an on-base percentage of .268 in his past 10 games, 72 points lower than his season-long percentage -- will be in action for the St. Louis Cardinals versus the San Francisco Giants, with John Brebbia on the mound, on April 25 at 9:45 PM ET.
+On Wednesday, Nolan Arenado (.231 slugging percentage in past 10 games, with zero home runs) and the St. Louis Cardinals play the San Francisco Giants, whose starting pitcher will be Anthony DeSclafani.
+First pitch is at 9:45 PM ET.

-He had a one-hit showing in his last game (1-for-5) against the Mariners.
+He had a hitless showing in his previous game (0-for-4) against the Giants.

 Nolan Arenado Game Info & Props vs. the Giants